FarmLogs/PPotW/4-PPotWScript/README.md

 ## Errors
 If your interpreter encounters any unfamiliar syntax, feel free to just break without giving any useful output at all.

+## Everything Else
+If there's anything not specified here, just assume you can do whatever's easiest for you.